 - Level 2 EV charging station

-- Garage or workshop with multiple appliances, like a table saw, welder, and air compressor
+- Garage or workshop, like a table saw, welder, and air compressor

 Types of Cables Used for 60 Amp Breakers